pollev/Kringlecon-2-Turtle-Doves/index.md

 ![Bell Tower Credits](images/bell_tower_credits.png)

 One last thing we notice however, is that we can expect more naughty interference next year.
 We spot a letter in the corner of the bell tower.
-Reading it does not bode well for the holiday season next year...
+Reading it does not bode well for the 2020 holiday season...

 ![Bell Tower Letter](images/bell_tower_letter.png)